Food Additives and ADHD

 Parents do not have to feel that they must medicate their children when it comes to ADHD.
 Often times, dietary changes may be all that is needed to reduce or eliminate symptoms of ADHD.

-More than Food Additives and ADHD on our food and ADHD page.
+Return to our food and ADHD page.